 People are longing to rediscover true community.
 We have had enough of loneliness, independence, and competition - Jean Vanier (2)

-However, isolation exits even in our explosive electronic communication age:
+However, isolation exists even in our explosive electronic communication age:

 - We work alongside people we don’t enjoy.